Sustainability performance: figures & publications

 Reach 50% of green share of SPIE’s revenue in 2025 according to EU taxonomy.

 SPIE designs and implements long-term solutions to support customers through the energy transition and help reduce their greenhouse gas emissions.
-In 2024, the green share of the Group’s revenue amounted to 49%.
-Of this amount, which was recognised as a transitional energy source in the EU taxonomy during the year.
+In 2024, the green share of the Group’s revenue amounted to 49%, the latter having been recognized since that year as a transitional energy source in the European taxonomy.

 2025 objective #2: Significantly reducing SPIE’s carbon footprint